Market Street Railway (transit operator): Maintenance Equipment

+South San Francisco line

+Through a subsidiary, the South San Francisco Railroad and Power Company, United Railways also owned and operated streetcar service in South San Francisco.
+The line ran from a connection with the San Mateo interurban at Leipsic Junction, south of the cemeteries, down Grand Avenue to Fuller Paints.
+Service ended on December 31, 1938.

 Routes

 The last of the company's streetcar routes were discontinued or converted to bus or trolleybus by 1949.
 Two of the former cable lines were integrated into the current San Francisco cable car system.
 The company operated the following routes: